Pyrola americana (Round-leaved Pyrola)

 Flower:

 Raceme of 6 to 20 hanging flowers on short stalks at the top of the stem.
-Flowers are creamy white, about ½ to ¾ inch across with five round petals and a cluster of yellow to brown-tipped stamens under the upper petals.
+Flowers are creamy white, with five roundish petals ¼ to ~3/8 inch (6 to 10.5 mm) long and a cluster of yellow to brown-tipped stamens under the upper petals.
 The style is pale green and curves down and out below the lower petals like an elephant's trunk.
-The sepals are light green and egg-shaped to oblong, about twice as long as wide and about 1/3 as long as the petals.
+Flowers are about ½ to ¾ inch across when fully open.
+The calyx cupping the flower has 5 lobes that are light green and egg-shaped to oblong, about twice as long as wide and up to 1/3 as long as the petals.
+At the base of the flower stalk is a papery bract, lance to narrowly egg-shaped, longer than the stalk.

 Leaves and stem: